 7. US Sailing has a ranking of the top sailors nationwide and they are guaranteed to get into Youth Champs.

-This is not true.
+There are events that will earn your early acceptance should you apply having placed at a certain level but there is no ranking.
 Every year there are sailors who qualified for Youths the previous year (or even several years) but do not get in this year.

 8. If you are sailing with someone new, your old results will still count.